2009–10 Blackpool F.C. season

 The 2009–10 season was Blackpool F.C.'s 102nd season (99th consecutive) in the Football League.
 It was also their third consecutive season in The Championship, the second tier of English football.
-The club won promotion, via the play-offs, to the Premier League for the first time, their 28th overall season in the top tier.
-Their victory over Cardiff City in the Final was the club's ninth victory in their last eleven games.
+The club won promotion, via the play-offs, to the Premier League for the first time.
+Their victory over Cardiff City in the final was the club's ninth victory in their last eleven games.
 It was Ian Holloway's first season as manager.

 Charlie Adam, in his first season with Blackpool, finished as the club's top scorer, with nineteen goals in all competitions.

 Season summary

 Ian Holloway returned to his former club QPR for the opening game of the League season.
 Ben Burgess put the Tangerines ahead late into the first half, and that's how the score remained until Peter Ramage's 87th-minute leveller.

 Three days later, Blackpool began their League Cup campaign at Crewe Alexandra.
 Adam Nowland, who had returned to the club on a non-contract basis the previous day, broke the deadlock on 52 minutes.
 Calvin Zola equalised for the Railwaymen in the 74th minute, before Daniel Nardiello, eleven minutes from time, scored what proved to be the winner.

 On 15 August, Blackpool hosted Cardiff City at Bloomfield Road.
 Michael Chopra opened the scoring for the visitors, but Seasiders captain Ian Evatt equalised in first-half injury time.
 The match finished 1–1.

 Derby County visited the seaside three days later, and they returned to the East Midlands with a point after a goalless draw.

 On 22 August, Blackpool visited the Home Counties for a meeting with Watford.
 They came from behind twice to record their fourth-successive draw, Alex Baptiste and Gary Taylor-Fletcher the scorers.

 In the second round of the League Cup, on 26 August, Blackpool hosted Premier League outfit Wigan Athletic.
 Ishmel Demontagnac scored his first goal for the club, followed by strikes by Ben Burgess (19 minutes), Charlie Adam (netting his first goal as a permanent Blackpool player), and Gary Taylor-Fletcher.
 The Latics pulled one back in injury time to make the final score 4–1.

 Blackpool's first League victory occurred three days later, when Coventry City visited Bloomfield Road.
 The hosts won 3–0, extending their unbeaten start to the season to seven games.

 The Tangerines suffered their first defeat of the campaign two weeks later, after an international break, at Leicester City.
 Matty Fryatt's double – one either side of Charlie Adam's strike just after the half-hour mark – gave the Foxes all three points.

 Newcastle United travelled to Bloomfield Road on 17 September.
 The Magpies' Andy Carroll opened the scoring five minutes from the break, only for Brett Ormerod to level matters in first-half injury time.
 Jason Euell put Blackpool in front, with his first goal for the club, on 65 minutes, and it proved to be the final goal of the game.